Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 ### Engagement and Continuous Improvement

 To facilitate ongoing community engagement, we will implement a structured feedback collection system during future initiatives.
 This will include surveys, feedback forms, and open discussion sessions to gather insights from community members regularly.
-The feedback collected will inform adjustments and improve alignments with community values.
+The feedback collected will inform adjustments and improve alignment with community values.

 To maintain and evolve the core values, we will focus on:
 1. **Regular Workshops**: Conduct workshops that serve as safe spaces for discussing and enriching core values.